 Create Compelling Cover Art

-Remember — it’s not enough to finish a song and distribute it to streaming platforms.
-You’ve got to be your own advocate and marketing department to get the word out about your songs.
+Remember — it’s not enough to simply finish a song and distribute it to streaming platforms.
+You’ve got to be your own advocate and marketing department to get the word out about your work.
 Treat your streaming account like a business and do whatever you can to boost your streams.